- Probability definitions, objective and subjective probabilities, calculation rules, expected value

 - Modeling dependencies between risks

-Day 3 will be devoted to Monte Carlo simulation and hands-on applications.
-The estimation of the production increase expected from a workover program will demonstrate the importance of scale in assessing uncertainty.
-A comprehensive case study of a prospect with multiple dependent objects will have the participants model shared risks, build the probability tree of the different cases, derive the distribution of aggregate resources, and select development scenarios.
+Day 4 will be devoted to Monte Carlo simulation and hands-on case studies.
+A practice problem on estimation of the production increase expected from a workover program will reveal the importance of scale in assessing uncertainty.
+A comprehensive project case study with multiple dependent objects will have the participants model shared geological risks, build the probability tree of the different outcomes, derive the distribution of aggregate resources, and select development scenarios for planning and economics

-- The correlation coefficient and its pitfalls; Simpson's paradox.
+- The correlation coefficient, its interpretation, and its effect on uncertainty

 - Least squares